RarelyCharlie/rarelycharlie.github.io/books.md

 #### Josef Breuer and Sigmund Freud (1895) _Studies on Hysteria_

 Only for historical interest.
 This book is thought to be the first to describe listening as a treatment for mental illness.
 In the first of the cases studies in this book, Fräulein Anna O., the patient demanded to talk while Herr Dr. Breuer only listened to her.
 Thus, "the talking cure" is said to have been invented by this patient, whose real name was Bertha Pappenheim.
-According to some reports she recovered and became well known as a social pioneer, but aspects of the story are been disputed.
+According to some reports she recovered and became well known as a social pioneer, but aspects of the story have been disputed.

 [Google Books](https://books.google.com/books/about/Studies_On_Hysteria.html?id=AO_X3hZn5YwC)
 {:.links}

 #### Carl R. Rogers (1961) _On Becoming a Person: A Therapist's View of Psychotherapy_

 Sets out the basis of client-centered therapy, which builds on active listening and extends it.
-Some of the philosophy and techniques described could optionally be used by any listeners at 7 Cups who want to go beyind the basics without attempting amateur therapy.
+Some of the philosophy and techniques described could optionally be used by any listeners at 7 Cups who want to go beyind the basics, especially in long term relationships with members, but without attempting amateur therapy.

 [Google Books](https://books.google.co.uk/books?id=FTEPV9IYQ5EC)
 {:.links}